mahoo6/causal-alliances-reddit-modeling/README.md

 If the effect stays significant up to high Γ (e.g., Γ ≈ 2), it’s robust — it would take a strong hidden bias to remove it.
 If it fails at low Γ (≈ 1.1), it’s sensitive, meaning unobserved factors might explain the result.

-The entire causal study is applied both using the dataset with the original sentiment labels and to the modified dataset containing potential implicit negatives as actual '-1' links.
+The entire causal study is applied first using the dataset with the original sentiment labels , then using the modified dataset containing potential implicit negatives as actual '-1' links.
 This allows us to assess how sensitive the causal framework is to how negative interactions are defined and detected.

 ## Quickstart